• Follow Us

 Permits and entry rules

 Indian tourists do not require any permit to enter the state.
-However, some of the tourist destinations are known as ‘Restricted Area’ and Indian tourists also require a permit to visit these 'restricted' places.
-These places include Nathula - Tsongo Lake – Zuluk – Memenchu area in East, entire North district, Dzongri – Goechala area in West district etc.
+However, some of the tourist destinations are known as ‘Restricted Areas’ and Indian tourists also require a permit to visit these 'restricted' places.
+These places include the Nathula - Tsongo Lake – Zuluk – Memenchu area in the East, the entire North district, the Dzongri – Goechala area in the West district etc.

-The restriction for visiting Dzongri - Yuksom is slightly more strict.
-You should be part of a group of a minimum of 4 persons in order to visit Dzongri (in West Sikkim) for the purpose of trekking, you should also be travelling with a recognized Indian travel agent.
+The restriction for visiting Dzongri-Yuksom is slightly more strict.
+You should be part of a group of a minimum of 4 persons to visit Dzongri (in West Sikkim) for trekking, you should also be travelling with a recognized Indian travel agent.

 All the permits can be collected from the Indian Missions in different countries.
 It can also be collected from Foreigners' Regional Registration Offices in Calcutta, Delhi, Madras & Bombay or the Office of the Assistant Resident Commissioner, Govt. of Sikkim, Calcutta or the office of the Deputy Director (Tourism), Govt. of Sikkim, New Delhi.

 Exception: visitors from Pakistan, China, and Myanmar can be given inner line permits only after approval from the Ministry of Home Affairs, Government of India in New Delhi.
-For Bhutan, and Nepal nationals there is no restriction on entering Sikkim.
-Foreign diplomats, United Nations officials and members of International organizations need to obtain their permits from the Ministry of External Affairs at New Delhi.
+For Bhutan and Nepal nationals there is no restriction on entering Sikkim.
+Foreign diplomats, United Nations officials and members of International organizations need to obtain their permits from the Ministry of External Affairs in New Delhi.

 Tourist Destinations